-No new right-of-use assets and lease liabilities were recognised during 2022.
+No new right-of-use assets and lease liabilities were recognised during 2023.
 The right-of-use assets related to office premises and items of office equipment.
-The small increase is due to the remeasurement of the office premises lease due to rental escalation.
+The small increase lease assets is due to the remeasurement of the office premises lease due to rental escalation.
+The decline in lease liability reflects implied repayments of principal during the lease term.

 The incremental borrowing rate used as the discount rate to determine lease liabilities on initial recognition was 4.0%.
 This rate was determined by estimating the discount rate implied by the lease terms compared with outright purchase.

-13. Payables
+17. Payables